fghibellini/nix-haskell-monorepo/shell.nix/README.md

 you will simply list the constituent packages like so:

 ```
-packages: package1
+packages: hello-world
-          package2
+          universe
 ```

-If you now run `cabal new-configure && cabal new-build all` Cabal will first fetch all the dependencies of both `package1` and `package2` and it will then build the packages in the correct order until everything is built.
+If you now run `cabal new-configure && cabal new-build all` Cabal will first fetch all the dependencies of both `hello-world` and `universe` and it will then build the packages in the correct order until everything is built.
 Instead of "all" you can also specify a single package and Cabal will only build the very minimum to build that one package.